 At DecisionWise, we talk about engagement as a 50-50 proposition: 50 percent of the responsibility lies with the organization and 50 percent lies with the individual.
 Part of the value the organization can bring is clearly stating its values and giving employees the chance to align with those values.
 But more importantly, the company needs to demonstrate those values.

 By comparison, my first job, working for Marriott Hotels, was an absolutely wonderful experience from a cultural alignment and values alignment standpoint.
 It was very emotional when I left.
-I had wonderful friends that I have stayed in contact for many years, whereas with the other company, I have not remained in contact with anyone.
+I had wonderful friends that I have stayed in contact with for many years, whereas with the other company, I have not remained in contact with anyone.

 So, when we think of an organization’s value proposition, employees must understand their own values and how they align with the company.
 The company needs to have policies, practices, and procedures that would make the employee want to stay.